 Two committees of the Board have been set up.
-Each of which will be chaired by Shailen Gajera, who is replacing Thong Teong Bun and will comprise of the independent Non-Executive Directors, Simon Retter and Dr Md Khussairiee Ahmad.
+Each of which will be chaired by Shailen Gajera and will comprise of the independent Non-Executive Directors, Simon Retter and Dr Md Khussairiee Ahmad.

 Five Board meetings took place during the reporting period.